 I like it, and if you add some of their horsey (horseradish) sauce, it’s even better.
 I forgot to mention their sauce selection which I thoroughly enjoy.

-And to cap off this meal, we had jalapeño poppers and loaded potato bites (potato with cheddar cheese and bacon).
+To cap off this meal, we had jalapeño poppers and loaded potato bites (potato with cheddar cheese and bacon).
 The jalapeño poppers are as good as you’ll find at most dive bars, and the loaded potato bites are nothing out of this world.